IRS-Devl/ComputerVision-UAV-Maneuvering/UniAxisFaceTracker/README.md

 - 3 Male to female jumper wires

 ## About the code
-YuNet face detection model is being used to detection faces in the frame.
+YuNet face detection model is used to detect faces in the frame.
 The neural network inference is carried out by oak d lite camera mounted upon a servo motor which in turn is controlled by the raspberry pi.
-The aim of this code is to detect the face and to track and keep it in the center of the camera frame.
-Simultaenously, computer vision based feedback instructions for motor actuation are displayed on the frame itself while the code is running.
+The aim of this code is to detect a face, track and keep it in the center of the camera frame within a certain threshold range of pixels values.
+Simultaenously, computer vision based feedback instructions for motor actuation, bounding boxes, relevant coordinates for reference and tracking are displayed in the frame itself while the code is running to make it more comprehensive and intuitive.
+As only one motor is controlled, the camera tracks faces about z axis(yaw movement).
+Also, the code is designed to track only one object at a time and the workspace of the camera is a semi-circle due to the servo motor rotation limitations.

 ## Tips to run the code
 In order to deploy the code, certain steps have to be followed.
 A virtual environment for python has to be setup, in which the dependencies given in the facetrackreq.txt file has to be downloaded.
 Once this is done the drone.py file can be executed directly to view the results.